In this tutorial, you will start a local Kubernetes cluster using

 Now that you have a running Consul service mesh, you can deploy services to it.

 »Deploy two services

-Create a pod definition and service account for the counting service named
+Create a deployment definition, service, and service account for the

 kubectl to deploy the counting service.